 The Fund will be required to report to the Internal Revenue Service all distributions, as well as gross proceeds from the sale or exchange of Fund shares with respect to which the Fund is a payor (such as pursuant to a tender offer), except in the case of certain exempt recipients, i.e., corporations and certain other investors to which distributions are exempt from the information reporting provisions of the Code.
-Under the backup withholding provisions of Code Section 3406 and applicable Treasury regulations, all such reportable distributions and proceeds may be subject to backup withholding of Federal income tax at the rate of 30% in the case of nonexempt shareholders who fail to furnish the Fund with their correct taxpayer identification number and with certain required certifications or if the Internal Revenue Service or a broker notifies the Fund that the number furnished by the shareholder is incorrect or that the shareholder is subject to backup withholding as a result of failing to report interest or dividend income.
+Under the backup withholding provisions of Code

+Section 3406 and applicable Treasury regulations, all such reportable distributions and proceeds may be subject to backup withholding of Federal income tax at the rate of 28% in the case of nonexempt shareholders who fail to furnish the Fund with their correct taxpayer identification number and with certain required certifications or if the Internal Revenue Service or a broker notifies the Fund that the number furnished by the shareholder is incorrect or that the shareholder is subject to backup withholding as a result of failing to report interest or dividend income.
 The Fund may refuse to accept any subscription that does not contain any required taxpayer identification number or certification that the number provided is correct.
 If the backup withholding provisions are applicable, any such distributions and proceeds, whether taken in cash or reinvested in shares, will be reduced by the amounts required to be withheld.
-Any amounts withheld would be credited against a shareholder's U.S. Federal income tax liability.
+Any amounts withheld would be credited against a shareholder s U.S. Federal income tax liability.
 Investors should consult their tax advisers about the applicability of the backup withholding provisions.

-NON-U.S. SHAREHOLDERS
+Non-U.S. Shareholders

-Dividends of investment company taxable income distributed by the Fund to a shareholder who is not a U.S. person (i.e., a nonresident alien individual, or a foreign corporation, foreign partnership, foreign trust or foreign estate) will be subject to U.S. withholding tax at the rate of 30% (or a lower rate provided by an applicable tax treaty) unless the dividends are effectively connected with a U.S. trade or business of the shareholder, in which case the dividends will be subject to tax on a net income basis at the graduated rates applicable to U.S. individuals or domestic corporations and, in the case of a shareholder that is a foreign corporation, may be subject to U.S. "branch profit tax."
-Capital gain distributions, including amounts retained by the Fund which are designated as undistributed capital gains, to a non-U.S.
+Dividends paid to a shareholder who is not a U.S. person (i.e., a nonresident alien individual, or a foreign corporation, foreign partnership, foreign trust or foreign estate) ordinarily are subject to U.S. withholding tax at the rate of 30% (or a lower rate provided by an applicable tax treaty) unless the dividends are effectively connected with a U.S. trade or business of the shareholder, in which case the dividends are subject to tax on a net income basis at the graduated rates applicable to U.S. individuals or domestic corporations and, in the case of a shareholder that is a foreign corporation, may be subject to U.S. branch profit tax.
+However, short-term capital gain dividends and interest-related dividends paid by the Fund with respect to the Fund s 2006 and 2007 taxable years generally will be exempt from 30% withholding.
+Short-term capital gain dividends generally are limited to the excess (if any) of the Fund s net short-term capital gains over its net long-term capital losses, and interest-related dividends generally are limited to the Fund s income (less expenses) from interest paid by U.S. issuers and interest paid on deposits with U.S. banks.
+Capital gain distributions, including amounts retained by the Fund which are designated as undistributed capital gains, to a non-U.S. shareholder will not be subject to U.S. income or withholding tax unless the distributions are effectively connected with the shareholder s trade or business in the U.S. or, in the case of a shareholder who is a nonresident alien individual, if the shareholder is present in the U.S. for 183 days or more during the taxable year and certain other conditions are met.